 The Form Tutor plays an important role in our pastoral care programme.
 In addition to their day-to-day contact during registration and form periods they are also the first port of call for parental communication.
 This liaison with parents provides a working partnership with parents to help each child progress academically and socially.

-The needs of our boarding pupils, whether they are full or flexi, are taken care of by the House Parent and Matron in the first instance.
+The needs of our boarding pupils, whether they are weekly or flexi, are taken care of by the House Parent and Matron in the first instance.
 In the boarding house environment, the relationship between these staff members and pupil is a close one.
 We take great pride in maintaining a happy, home-like atmosphere, whilst helping pupils to cooperate with one another and consider each other's feelings.

 Peer Mentor system